CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: CachePrune

 \subsection{Preliminary}

-\textbf{Prompting LLMs}: Let $x=[x_t]_{t=1}^T\sim \mathcal X$ denote an input prompt with $T$ tokens, consisting of the user-specified instruction and its context. $p_\theta(\cdot|x)$ is the output probability with an LLM of $L$ layers parameterized by $\theta$.
-The model is expected to answer the user-specified instruction, while leveraging the context as auxiliary data that provides supporting information.
+\textbf{Prompting LLMs}: Let $x=[x_t]_{t=1}^T\sim \mathcal X$ denote a prompt with $T$ tokens, consisting of the user instruction and its context as in Figure \ref{fig:demo}. $p_\theta(\cdot|x)$ is the output probability with an LLM of $L$ layers parameterized by $\theta$.
+The model is expected to answer the user instruction, while leveraging the context as auxiliary data that provides supporting information.

 State-of-the-art LLMs generally adopt the Transformer \cite{waswani2017attention} architecture, where each token $x_t$ is encoded by layer $l$ into a key vector $k_{t,l}\in \mathcal R^D$ and a value vector $v_{t,l}\in \mathcal R^D$.
 Let $\mathcal H_x=[h_t]_{t=1}^T$ be the KV cache of prompt $x$, where $h_t = [k_{t,1}; v_{t,1};\cdots;k_{t,L}; v_{t,L}] \in \mathcal R^{2\times D\times L}$ is the concatenation of key and value vectors from all layers in step $t$.
 For a length-$K$ response $y=[y_t]_{t=1}^K\in \mathcal Y$, $y_t$ is generated with,